arda-org/xSuite/README.md

 ---

-xSuite.js has been used by Arda since more than a year.
+xSuite.js has been internally used by Arda since more than a year.